ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Run non-cancellable block

-Any attempt to use a suspending function in the `finally` block of the previous example will cause [CancellationException], because the coroutine running this code is cancelled.
-Usually, this is not a problem, since all well-behaving closing operations (closing a file, cancelling a job, or closing any kind of a communication channel) are usually non-blocking and do not involve any suspending functions.
-However, in the rare case when you need to suspend in the cancelled coroutine you can wrap the corresponding code in `run(NonCancellable) {...}` using [run] function and [NonCancellable] context as the following example shows:
+Rarely, a suspending function in the `finally` block  is need, but doing so causes a [CancellationException], the coroutine has been cancelled.
+Use `run(NonCancellable) {...}`.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {